 Back to top...

-Lauri holds her Certificate IV in Veterinary Nursing, a Diploma in Emergency, and Critical Care and her vocational training qualifications, which allows her to pursue another passion – the training and education of junior and student nurses.
+Lauri holds her Certificate IV in Veterinary Nursing, a veterinary Diploma in Emergency and Critical Care and general, as well as her vocational training qualifications, which allows her to pursue another passion – the training and education of junior and student nurses.
 She is a self confessed nerd and loves learning too much to ever stop studying.

-In her spare time Lauri enjoys writing industry resources, Krav Maga (a form of Israeli close quarter combat), watching cute animal videos on YouTube (but who doesn’t) and working as an assessor of vet nurse and animal care students.
+In her spare time Lauri enjoys writing industry resources, Krav Maga (a form of Israeli close quarter combat), watching cute animal videos on YouTube (but who doesn’t) and working as a teacher of vet nurse and animal care students.

 Back to top...